department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-51-60.md

 - Continue build

 ### Profile
-lots of clean up work if bandwidth exists:
+lots of clean up work if bandwidth exists

 **Design**
 - confirm styling of edut buttons and forms on mobile